On a Possible Giant Impact Origin for the Colorado Plateau: Further Supporting Evidence

+We have previously commented that on the western part of the Rodinia Supercontinent, the 750 Ma impact event likely caused the rifting of Australia and East Antarctica from the proto-North-America continent Laurentia (Moores 1991).
+The hingeline of this separation on the North American Continent is located in Idaho, Oregon, eastern Washington, as well as in western Canada along the western front of the Canadian Rockies.
+It is also responsible for the dislodging of the Colorado Plateau from its surrounding craton, as well as for creating a multitude of weaknesses in the Plateau's basement, causing the eventual formation of the Colorado River system, among other things.
+In corresponding regions of Tasmania, Australia, Proterozoic sediments similar to that in the Grand Canyon region of the U.S. had been identified in recent years (Mulder et al. 2918).

+The damage to the Rodinia Supercontinent, furthermore, is not limited to its western regions.
+On the eastern side of the Rodinia supercontinent, close to the present Appalachian Mountain chains, evidence of a similar continental breakup is also abundant.
+In Figures \ref{Fig18}, \ref{Fig19}, the Neoproterozoic suevite/conglomerate formations in the Grandfather Mountain region of North Carolina are shown, with evidence for impact melting and fusing prominently displayed.
+Plutonic rocks with ages dated to be close to 750 Ma have also been extensively studied (King and Ferguson 1960; Su et al. 1994; Goldberg et al. 1986; Ownby et al. 2004).
+Figure \ref{Fig20} shows possible impact shock metamorphism signature in Precambrian rocks off the Skyline Drive in Shenandoah Mountains area of Virginia.

+Additional evidence of the breakup of Rodina is abundant from the west side of the original supercontinent.
+Figure \ref{Fig21}, Top Frame shows a giant block of Neoproterozoic igneous intrusion (dated to about 750 Ma, see Gadd 2008) into metamorphosed Archean rocks (Bottom Frame, and part of the metamorphic effect may have occurred during the 750 Ma event), near Toad River Bridge along the Alaska Highway, in British Columbia, Canada.

-The initial impact event, apart from splitting Australia and East Antarctica from the Rodinia supercontinent, as well as dislodging the Colorado Plateau from its surrounding craton, may also be responsible for the breaking up (after 600 Ma) of the rest of the Rodinia into Gondwana and Laurentia, which led to the formation of the proto-Atlantic Ocean, the Iapetus Ocean.
-These breakups may have resulted from weaknesses in the Lithosphere created by the impact, as well as isostasy effect due to the redistribution of the landmass, which could account for the apparent delay between the time of shock metamorphism (0.7-0.8 Ga) and the time of the actual rifting (0.6-0.7 Ga) of both Rodinia and the proto-Atlantic.
+The breakup of the Rodinia Supercontinent eventually led to the formation of two subsets of supercontinents Gondwana and Laurentia, as well as the formation of the proto-Atlantic Ocean, the Iapetus Ocean (Blakey and Ranney 2018).
+These breakups, apart from owing to weaknesses in the Lithosphere created by the impact, may also had been affected by the global isostasy effect which leads to the major redistribution of landmass, aided by the low viscosity zone between the lithosphere and asthenosphere (more on that in \S\ref{broad}), which could account for the apparent delay between the timing of shock metamorphism and igneous activity signatures (0.7-0.8 Ga) and the timing of the actual rifting (0.6-0.7 Ga) of the different regions of the Rodinia supercontinent.

+The coordinated rifting of the entire Rodinia Supercontinent at around 750 Ma, especially the synchronized igneous activities across the continent, shows that the impact force involved must be great enough to affect the whole Earth simultaneously, another piece of strong evidence in support of a giant impact scenario.